meffre-q/quentinmeffre.fr/_posts/2018-03-04-write_up_pragyan.md

 **Points:** 200 **Category:** Pwn **Description:**  Chris is trying out to be a police officer and the applications have just been sent into the police academy.
 He is really eager to find out about his competition.
 Help it him back the system and view the other applicant’s applications.

 # Surroundings
 This week-end took place the [Pragyan CTF](https://www.pragyan.org/18/home/).
-This Write-Up is going to show you how to solve the "Old school hack" pwnable challenges.
-This challenge was interesting because it was a mix between a wargame challenge and a classic exploit.
+This Write-Up is going to show you my solution for the "Old school hack" pwnable challenge.
+This challenge is interesting because it is a mix between a wargame challenge and a classic exploit.

 You can find the binary/exploit [here](https://github.com/meffre-q/ctf/tree/master/pragyan/pwn).

 # Challenge
-This challenge is provided with a binary and an pair of IP/port.
+This challenge is provided with a binary and a pair of IP/port.
 After a quick test, the binary is running into the given server.

 Let first begin by recover many informations of our binary:

 ![Check_binary](/assets/media/pragyan_infos.png)

-We can get the following informations:
+From this commands output, we can get the following informations:
 - The binary is an ELF, compiled for x86_64 architecture,
 - It is linked dynamically,
 - It is not stripped,